 Wilson B and Smallwood S (2007) Understanding recent trends in marriage (562.2 Kb Pdf) , Population Trends 128.

-Figures for 2011 are rounded and provisional.
+Figures for 2012 are rounded and provisional.
 Annual marriage statistics are finalised when the majority of returns have been received from register offices and the clergy.
-In 2010, the number of marriages in England and Wales increased by approximately 2,700 (1.1%) records between the provisional first release of figures and the finalised statistics.
-Further information can be found in the ONS Marriages Metadata (357.9 Kb Pdf) .
+In 2011, the number of marriages in England and Wales increased by just over 1,200 (0.5%) between the provisional first release of figures and the finalised statistics.
+Further information can be found in the ONS Marriages Metadata (420.6 Kb Pdf) .

 Prior to 2011, marriage entries were collated by Registrars in the registration district where they occurred.
 The entries were then sent to the General Register Office (GRO) for the compilation of central records and indexes.
 Certified copies of each completed marriage entry appearing in the marriage register (both civil and religious) were also sent to ONS by GRO on a regular basis.
 Once received, the forms were entered onto ONS systems and verified.

 The population estimates by marital status used to calculate rates in this bulletin are the latest available.
-Further information on population estimates by marital status can be found on the ONS website.
-For information about 2011 estimates see section titled ‘Availability of Mid-2011 Population Estimates by Marital Status and the Calculation of Marriage Rates for 2011’.
+Further information on population estimates by marital status can be found on the ONS website and in the section titled ‘Availability of Population Estimates by Marital Status and the Calculation of Marriage Rates for 2011 and 2012’.